bhauman/rebel-readline/README.md

  * lein trampoline
  * boot - would need to run in boot's worker pod

-Launching from a process initiated by lein will not work and launching from a boot pod will not cut it either.
+Launching the terminal readline process from another java process will not work.

 ## Quick start